6 Effective Ways To Reduce Your Risk Of Pneumonia

 Find Out How You Can Reduce Your Risk Of Pneumonia Effectively

-Pneumonia is an infection of the lungs that causes the air sacs in the lungs to become inflamed and fill up with fluid.
-Pneumonia can be caused by bacteria, viruses, or fungi2.
+Pneumonia is an infection of the lungs that causes the alveoli, the air sacs in the lungs, to become inflamed and fill up with fluid.
+It can be caused by several factors, but the main culprits are certain strands of bacteria, viruses, or fungi.2

-The most common bacterial pneumonia is called pneumococcal pneumonia, caused by the Streptococcus pneumoniae germ that normally lives in our upper respiratory tract3.
-This type of pneumonia is a potentially serious disease that shouldn’t be ignored, as it can disrupt your life for weeks, or even lead to hospitalisation4.
+The most common bacterial pneumonia is pneumococcal pneumonia, caused by the Streptococcus pneumoniae germ that normally lives in our upper respiratory tract.3 This type of pneumonia is particularly dangerous, with the potential to seriously disrupt a person's health and life for weeks.
+In some severe cases, it can even lead to hospitalisation.4

-The bacteria that cause pneumococcal pneumonia, Streptococcus pneumoniae, can also cause other infections, such as ear, sinus and bloodstream infections.
-These infections are also known as pneumococcal diseases5.
+The bacteria that cause pneumococcal pneumonia, Streptococcus pneumoniae, can also cause other infections that affects other organs, such as ears, sinuses, and even the bloodstream.
+These infections are also known as pneumococcal diseases.5

 Photo credit: Gustavo Fring